winac/FYP/README.md

 # FYP

-## GitHub Repository of Alexander Jarisch

-## Final Year Project - MEng Electrical and Electronic Engineering

-## Causality Analysis for Financial Networks
+## Final Year Project - MEng Electrical and Electronic Engineering <br/> Causality Analysis for Financial Networks

 Data used to the gold price graphs can be found in `gold.csv`